n1nj4sec/pupy/README.md

 - On windows, the Pupy payload is compiled as a reflective DLL and the whole python interpreter is loaded from memory.
 Pupy does not touch the disk :)
 - Pupy can reflectively migrate into other processes
 - Pupy can remotely import, from memory, pure python packages (.py, .pyc) and compiled python C extensions (.pyd).
 The imported python modules do not touch the disk. (.pyd mem import currently work on Windows only, .so memory import is not implemented).
-- modules are quite simple to write and pupy is easily extensible.
+- Modules are quite simple to write and pupy is easily extensible.
+- A lot of awesome modules are already implemented !
 - Pupy uses [rpyc](https://github.com/tomerfiliba/rpyc) and a module can directly access python objects on the remote client
-  - we can also access remote objects interactively from the pupy shell and even auto completion of remote attributes works !
+  - We can also access remote objects interactively from the pupy shell and even auto completion of remote attributes works !
-- communication transports are modular and pupy can communicate using obfsproxy [pluggable transports](https://www.torproject.org/docs/pluggable-transports.html.en)
+- Communication transports are modular and pupy can communicate using obfsproxy [pluggable transports](https://www.torproject.org/docs/pluggable-transports.html.en)
-- all the non interactive modules can be dispatched on multiple hosts in one command
+- All the non interactive modules can be dispatched on multiple hosts in one command
-- Multi-platform (tested on windows 7, windows xp, kali linux, ubuntu)
+- Multi-platform (tested on windows 7, windows xp, kali linux, ubuntu, osx)
-- modules can be executed as background jobs
+- Modules can be executed as background jobs and their output be retrieved later
-- commands and scripts running on remote hosts are interruptible
+- Commands and scripts running on remote hosts are interruptible
-- auto-completion for commands and arguments
+- Auto-completion for commands and arguments
-- nice colored output :-)
+- Nice colored output :-)
-- commands aliases can be defined in the config
+- Commands aliases can be defined in the config

 ## Implemented Transports :
 - tcp_cleartext